obiba/rock-doc/rest/packages.rst

       }

-   :>json strings AggregateMethods: Array of aggregation function names.
+   :>json strings AggregateMethods: Array of aggregation function names or name mappings.
-   :>json strings AssignMethods: Array of assign function names.
+   :>json strings AssignMethods: Array of assign function names or name mappings.
    :>json strings Options: Array of R options name and value.

    :reqheader Authorization: As described in the :ref:`rest-auth` section
    :reqheader Accept: ``*/*``
    :resheader Content-Type: ``application/json``
    :statuscode 200: Server is alive and functional.
+   :statuscode 401: User is not authenticated.
+   :statuscode 403: User does not have the appropriate role for this operation.
    :statuscode 500: Package list could not be retrieved, when R server is not running for instance.